HBCU: The Best Historically Black Colleges and Universities

 Spelman College holds the distinction of being the oldest private historically black college for women in the nation.
 Founded in 1881 with Baptist roots, Spelman College is part of the Atlanta University Center academic consortium, along with colleges such as Morehouse.
 Nearly 30% of students at Spelman come from within the state of Georgia.

 Spelman has spent decades building a college known across the country for its excellence and commitment to its students.
-U.S News and World Report rank Spelman College as the #1 Historically Black College and University on its 2020 list of colleges.

 The school offers undergraduate degrees in more than 30 majors and has an extensive network of partner programs to help students complete degrees in areas where the college may not offer a complete program.
 The college also has one of the highest graduation rates for a historically black college at an impressive 76% rate.

 Fisk University sits on a small 40-acre campus in Nashville, Tennessee, and is known for its rich history.
 Established in 1866, the college was the first HBCU to receive accreditation from the Southern Association of Colleges and Schools.
 The school’s historic district is also part of the National Register of Historic Places.

 In addition to the school’s historic importance, Fisk University has a track record of distinction, particularly within their STEM programs.
 Particularly, the Fisk-Vanderbilt Bridge Program has a higher rate of success than many other similar Ph.D. access programs across the country.

 Beyond academics, students have access to a wide range of social and interest-based organizations.
 Students at Fisk are encouraged to pursue growth outside of the classroom to become a well-rounded citizen.
 Notable alumni of the college have gone on to serve in public office, lead research teams, and entertain millions through music, writing, or performance.

 - The Median SAT score is 1175